 Lysosomal storage disease is a group of disorders that affect specific enzymes in a specific location.
 These enzymes normally break down items for reuse in the cells.
 If the enzymes are missing or don't work properly, then the items can build up and become toxic.
 This happens in an area of the cell called lysosomes.
 The build up eventually leads to damage of cells and organs in the body.

 There are over 40 different types of lysosomal diseases.
 The diseases are characterized by the specific enzymes involved.
 Example include:

 Lysosomal storage disease is caused by a genetic problem.
 The genes that plan the production of the enzymes is faulty.
-Both parent must pass the gene on to the child in order for the disease to develop.
+Both parents must pass the gene on to the child in order for the disease to develop.

 Copyright © Nucleus Medical Media, Inc.